MoralCode/ErgPower/index.md

 	ergs? (i.e. as a replacement flywleel/replacement flywheel casing that the user can swap out)
 - How cheaply can this all be done?
+- What regulations will we need to comply with in order to sell this?
+  - possibly EM Interference, UL Listing, others?

+### Phase 5.5 – Operations and Support

+- What will be neded to support this product?
+  - manual? install guide?
+- What would operations look like?

 ### Phase 6 – Future Complimentary Products